ConnectOnionConnectOnion

 Message Injection Timing

-Important: Use after_llm to inject messages after tool execution:
+Important: Use after_tools to inject messages after tool execution:

-❌ Don't use after_tool: Injecting messages during tool execution breaks the OpenAI message sequence (assistant → tool results)
+❌ Don't use after_each_tool: Injecting messages during tool execution breaks Anthropic Claude's message sequence (all tool_results must follow tool_use)

-✅ Use after_llm: Fires after all tool results are added to messages, safe for injection
+✅ Use after_tools: Fires once after ALL tool results are added to messages, safe for reflection injection

 Error Handling